jloom6/GeoTemporalApi/README.md

 */api/v1/trips*|GET|Get the results of the requested query, supplied as query parameters */api/v1/trips*|DELETE|Truncate all of the trips currently in the database

+Keep in mind that if you call the DELETE endpoint you will clear ALL trips in the database, not just your own.
+Not a great design but different users were not a part of the requirement so I did not spend time implementing that.

 ####Example calls
 GET */api/v1/trips/432*